Circumcision: A Test Case for Evaluating Old Testament Laws

-The prophets used the term "uncircumcised" as a synonym for gentiles (Isaiah 52:1).
+The prophets used the term “uncircumcised” as a synonym for Gentiles (Isaiah 52:1).
 When Ezekiel predicted death for the ruler of Tyre and the Pharaoh of Egypt, he said they would die the death of the uncircumcised and be buried among the uncircumcised (Ezekiel 28:10; 31:18).
-This conveyed not only a gentile death, but a death in opposition to God; the connotation was that these rulers were ungodly.
-This was developed further in Ezekiel's lament for Pharaoh in Ezekiel 32.
+This conveyed a death in opposition to God; the connotation was that these rulers were ungodly.
+This was developed further in Ezekiel’s lament for Pharaoh in Ezekiel 32.
 In verses 19-32, Pharaoh was said to have his fate with other uncircumcised soldiers who are now buried.
 Throughout, the implication is that they were all enemies of God.

 Controversy in the early church

 The Law and the Prophets consistently upheld the need for circumcision, and the intertestamental period did, too.
 Circumcision was one of the Jewish customs forbidden by Antiochus Epiphanes (1 Maccabees 1:48).
 Hellenizers who tried to surgically reverse their circumcision were considered to have “abandoned the holy covenant” (verse 15).